cyclon-b/landing_crm_mvc/README.md

 ## Description

-You can deploy it just with Node or using Docker as well all configuration is provided
+You can deploy it just with Node, all configuration is provided

 ## Installation